-MARSHALL - A nurse for a Nacogdoches hospital has filed a wrongful termination lawsuit that claims she was fired for speaking out against the hospital's downsizing.
+MARSHALL - A nurse at a Nacogdoches Hospital has filed a wrongful termination lawsuit that claims she was fired for speaking out against the hospital's downsizing.

 Kathryn McMillen filed suit against Nacogdoches County Hospital District, doing business as Nacogdoches Memorial Hospital, on July 5 in the Eastern District of Texas, Marshall Division.

 McMillen was hired by the defendant in 1998 as a nurse for their intensive care unit.
-In July 2011, she injured her back while pushing a patient up a ramp, according to the lawsuit.
+In July 2011, she injured her back while pushing a patient up a ramp.

-The suit states that shortly thereafter, McMillen was terminated from her position allegedly due to downsizing and for insubordination.
+Shortly thereafter, McMillen was terminated from her position allegedly due to downsizing and for insubordination, according to the suit.

-She claims that the defendant retaliated against her for filing a workers compensation claim, terminated her to due to age and her high salary and retaliated against her due to her expressing her opinions with regard to employment with the defendant.
+She claims that the defendant retaliated against her for filing a workers compensation claim, terminated her to due to age and higher salary, and retaliated against her due to expressing her opinions regarding to employment with the defendant.

 McMillen is represented by Warren T. McCollum of Fenley & Bate L.L.P in Lufkin.